Music BA (Hons) 2:1

 “How do I pay for lessons?”

-Payment by cheque or bank transfer (BACS) is preferred.
+Payment by bank transfer (BACS) is preferred.

 All the music needed can be purchased from William.
 If you would prefer to purchase it yourself William can provide you with a reading list.